CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/quick-start.md

 ## Next steps

+- If you are not sure which mode matches your data, see [What should I run?](what-should-i-run.md).
+- To understand generated files and logs, see [Outputs](../reference/outputs.md).
 - For the full workflow, continue to the [tutorial](../workflows/data-beaconization.md).
 - For installation details, go back to the [installation overview](installation.md).
 - For troubleshooting and edge cases, see the [FAQ](../troubleshooting/faq.md).